 In many cases, you will need additional medical care to deal with these negative effects, and the harm from taking the wrong medication can lead you to miss work if you become sicker.
 When you file a lawsuit for the harms you suffered, you may be able to claim compensation for these financial harms.
 A lawsuit can cover the additional medical care you needed to help after facing the toxicity or side effects of prescription errors.

 The immediate effects you face can also lead to compensation for pain and suffering.
 Many prescriptions are used to treat acute illness or ongoing physical symptoms.
 If you suffer physical pain and discomfort or mental and emotional suffering from taking the wrong medication and having your true condition go untreated, you can claim substantial compensation in a lawsuit.

 Miami Lawyer for Prescription Medication Errors and Pharmacy Errors

 If you received the wrong medication and suffered serious harm from the side effects or you suffered because your condition went untreated, you may be entitled to financial compensation.
 Call Miami medication error and wrong prescription attorney Prosper Shaked today to discuss filing a lawsuit against the pharmaceutical manufacturer, transporter, physician, or pharmacist responsible for your harm.
-Call the Law Offices of Prosper Shaked today at (305) 694-2676 to schedule a free consultation on your case.
+Call Prosper Shaked today at (305) 694-2676 to schedule a free consultation on your case.